qzb/klio-lifecycle/docs/04-executors/01-introduction.md

 ---
-title: Executors Configurations
+title: Introduction
-menuTitle: Executors
+menuTitle: Introduction
-weight: 50
+weight: 10
 ---

 Since Service defines _what_ to build or deploy, you need an executor to specify _how_ to do it.